johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Pump is getting unusually hot?
 Oil unusually hot?
 Couplings to motor are breaking?
 Pump is hard to turn by hand?
             > Suspect a bad check valve at pump output or other obstruction.
             > Open a connection at the pump outlet to see if oil is being pumped.
-            > Be very careful – oil under pressure is very dangerous (hot oil may come out with enough force to sever limbs).
+            > Be very careful – oil under pressure is very dangerous.
             > Even when the pump is off the oil may be pressurized by an accumulator or by a heavy load on the hydraulic cylinders.
-            > It is very dangerous to loosen fittings when the pump is on and also when it is off because of oil injection injuries which usually result in amputation.
+            > It is very dangerous to loosen fittings when the pump is on and also when it is off because of burns, oil injection injuries, and falling loads.
-            > So use tools and keep hands clear of fittings.
-            > Point hose in a safe direction (maybe back into the tank) when turning on the pump and hold on tight.
+            > Point hose in a safe direction (maybe back into the tank) when turning on the pump and hold on tight and be ready to turn the pump off.
             > Consider that excessively hot oil may slip past seals in cylinders because of reduced viscosity.
-            > So finding the source of heat may solve other apparent problems.
+            > So finding the source of excessive heat may solve other apparent problems.

-        6. No problem with pump and motor
+        5. No problem with pump and motor
             1. Check for signal and solenoid problems.
                 > Actuate the valve manually under load by pressing the recessed button on the valve if available.
                 > If this moves the load reliably, then we know that the trouble is the signal or solenoid.
 See the next section [Signal or solenoid is suspect](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#signal-or-solenoid-is-suspect)